kaden-mk/VulkanTest/README.md

 * batching (store filepath in dict and return the already created model and then just use 1 draw call for each mesh)
 * see how to render an entire scene with one draw call (if thats even possible)

+* * reorganize the entire project (with cmake)
-* make a descriptor pool manager, ref: https://vkguide.dev/docs/extra-chapter/abstracting_descriptors/_
+* make a descriptor pool manager, ref: https://vkguide.dev/docs/extra-chapter/abstracting_descriptors/
+* add specialization constants to point light shaders
+* add imgui
+* skyboxes or sun or whatever